- Overview

 Do not interrupt the execution of the script for now.

-If the QA broker access is secured - let’s say with credentials and custom certificates - we will first have to manage a Secret in Microcks to hold these informations.
-Within Microcks console, first go to the Administration section and the Secrets tab.
+If the QA broker access is secured, let’s say with credentials and custom certificates, we will first have to manage a Secret in Microcks to hold this information.
+Within the Microcks console, first go to the Administration section and the Secrets tab.

 Administration and Secrets will only be available to people having the